InvarLock

 Verify the artifact, not just the claim

-Verification re-checks schema integrity, paired-window math, and policy-linked evidence before you promote an edited checkpoint.
+Verification re-checks schema integrity, paired-window math, measurement contracts, and runtime-manifest attestation before you promote an edited checkpoint.

 Targeted regression detection